Municipal Low-Energy Policies How-to

 - Identify the energy-using products that your organization buys

-- Use the ENERGY STAR® savings calculator to estimate the cost savings from switching to energy-efficient products.
+- Use the ENERGY STAR® savings calculators to estimate the cost savings from switching to energy-efficient products.

 - Identify products that your municipality buys that involve significant waste of materials

 - Select two or three products that are purchased in significant volumes and that are not energy-efficient.
 If possible, choose products for which your procurement officer can either set the specifications or influence those who set them.

 Some New York communities are instituting green building standards for all public construction; others are developing a single green building that will assess the savings and demonstrate techniques.
 The following resources provide examples and ideas for local green building codes and standards.